Field ProjectsNext Previous

-El Portalón is one of the current entrances to the Cueva Mayor-Cueva del Silo karst system, approx. 1040 m asl.
+El Portalón is one of the current entrances to the Cueva Mayor-Cueva del Silo karst system, approx. 1040 m.a.s.l.
 It never became fully clogged by external sediment.
 The large, well-reserved stratigraphic sequence (over 9 metres) of this entrance porch is an exceptional site for the study of recent prehistory (the last 10,000 years) as it documents a wide range of human activities during this period.

-Almost nothing has been published about the excavations in the late 1960’s and 70’s.
+Almost nothing has been published about the excavations in the late 1960s and 70s.
 Work by the Atapuerca Research Team in 2000 discovered a much broader stratigraphic sequence than the previously known strata, which has been divided into two major sedimentary units.
 The lower unit (Upper Pleistocene) contains a significant palaeontological record but very few traces of human activity in the form of small flakes.
 The upper unit (Holocene) has a homogeneous sediment with abundant evidence of material culture.
 Its human occupations are Medieval, Roman, Iron Age, different stages of the Bronze Age, Chalcolithic, Neolithic and Mesolithic.
 The relevance of this new sequence in Portalón is due to the paucity of information about the Upper Palaeolithic, Mesolithic and Neolithic in inland Iberia, particularly on the Northern Plateau.

 Although Portalón occupations in the Middle Ages, the Roman Empire and the Iron Age were sporadic, surprising material has been found, including an Almohad gold coin from the 13th century, the only one known is this region.
 The Bronze Age occupation (2nd millennium BC) was intense, with thousands of pottery shards from everyday materials – plates, bowls, pots, large jars, cheese containers and pitchers.
-During the Chalcolithic (3rd millennium BC), Portalón was used as a “Sanctuary” or burial ground for humans.
+During the Chalcolithic (3rd millennium BC), Portalón was used as a “sanctuary” or burial ground for humans.
 The numerous large-format stones in the cave were rearranged to form burial mounds in which the corpses and ritual objects were placed.
-Although many of these burials were later disturbed by Bronze Age peoples, the intact body of a 6.5-7 year old child buried in a pit-like structure made from stones was found in 2012.
+Although many of these burials were later disturbed by Bronze Age peoples, the intact body of a 6.5-7-year-old child buried in a pit-like structure made from stones was found in 2012.
 Ceramic objects were placed around the head, chest, knees and feet, and a near-complete skeleton of an immature ungulate lay at its foot.
 The excellent state of preservation facilitated the detailed study of the teeth and bones in the skull, face, arms and legs.

-Although the Neolithic levels (IV-V millennium BC) are yet to be fully excavated, they will no doubt yield surprising results.
-At present, information is only available from one test pit, which has nevertheless yielded a wide range of typically Neolithic ceramic typologies with Boquique decorations, incised motifs filled with red paste, bottles with conical bases and broad handles, personal adornments including a ring and two bracelets in marble, bone tools including an awl made from a deer metapodial, geometric implements and flint backed blades.
+Although the Neolithic levels (4th-5th millennium BC) are yet to be fully excavated, they will no doubt yield surprising results.
+Now, information is only available from one test pit, which has nevertheless yielded a wide range of typically Neolithic ceramic typologies with Boquique decorations, incised motifs filled with red paste, bottles with conical bases and broad handles, personal adornments including a ring and two bracelets in marble, bone tools including an awl made from a deer metapodial, geometric implements and flint backed blades.

-is also being used in major studies of the climate and environmental patterns in the Upper Pleistocene and Holocene, as well as geophysics and new geochronology techniques applied to the archaeological record.
+Portalón’s large stratigraphic sequence and its long palaeontological and archaeological record is also being used in major studies of the climate and environmental patterns in the Upper Pleistocene and Holocene, as well as geophysics and new geochronology techniques applied to the archaeological record.

 The data obtained to date show that Sierra de Atapuerca was occupied by groups of Pleistocene hunter-gatherers from at least 70 ky until to 27 ky BP.
-Datings from Hundidero are 70.556 + 11,011 BP (TL) for the oldest level and 30,221 + 3,636 BP for the most recent.
+Dates from Hundidero are 70,556 + 11,011 BP (TL) for the oldest level and 30,221 ± 3,636 BP for the most recent.
 Middle Palaeolithic stone implements have been found on each of the four archaeological levels, with more than 50 tools made from local raw material.
-Hotel California datings show that the oldest occupation in this area was around 71.0 ++5.6 ky and the most recent 48.2 ky +3.3 ky BP.
-A 24 m2 test pit –larger than Hundidero– was dug at this site, which obviously yielded much more lithic material: up to 2,000 items, all manufactured from local raw material.
-Material from the first test pit at Fuente Mudarra in 2011 yielded datings which match the most recent period at Hotel California.
+Hotel California dates show that the oldest occupation in this area was around 71.0 ± 5.6 ky and the most recent 48.2 ky ± 3.3 ky BP.
+A 24 m2 test pit was dug at this site, which obviously yielded much more lithic material: up to 2,000 items, all manufactured from local raw material.
+Material from the first test pit at Fuente Mudarra in 2011 yielded dates which match the most recent period at Hotel California.